mi3nts/summer2019/inbar/DailyNotes.md

  - Connect the red wire from the port on the Sunny Buddy to the battery sensor
 #### 5.5 Finish up
  - Connect the four-wire cable to the main Seeduino
+ - Connect one end of a two-wire cable to port of the Seeduino, and solder the other end to the load wire holes of the Sunny Buddy
  - Cover the Seeduino with a base shield